bbauska/W3Cx-4of5-thru-May-2024/README.md

 In the following lessons, we show how to deal with overlapping cues (cases where we have more than one active cue).

-Example of enter and exit event listeners on a track's cues
+Example of enter and exit event listeners on a track's cues.

 <details>
-  <summary>Code!</summary>
+  <summary>JavaScript Code!</summary>

 ```
 1.   // iterate on all cues of the current track